DoodleScheduling/hiring-challenges/customer-success-operations-manager/README.md

 It will be assessed based on:
 - Your ability to distill strategic recommendations from a large(-ish) data set.
 - Your ability to communicate your insights in a clear and simple manner to a target-audience.
-- Your ability with data analysis.
+- Your ability to align customer data with key SaaS metrics.

 We will review your solution, we strive to get back to you in **1 week**.
-Sometimes it might take more.